slatedocs/slate/source/includes/_police_registration.md

 The police registration runs asynchronously, then on this first call the registration will be triggered and you will get a status "NEW".
 You will need to do a second call later to check the status until it is "COM" (completion time can be 5-10 seconds).

+The police don't allow modifying the guests data once they have been registered successfully.
+It also has no problem with changes related to the stay, for example if the number of nights of stay is extended later.
+It is not necessary to inform about that type of changes.

 ### HTTP Request